LesleyLai/PFPL-Interpreters/README.md

 ## Implemented Languages
 ### E
-E is the expression language as described in Chapter 4 & Chapter 5.
+E (in `lib/e`) is the expression language as described in Chapter 4-7.